billoven/wconditions/MAKEFILE.md

-Perfect 👍 — here is a well-structured **`Makefile.md`** document, written in clear English and ready to be dropped into your repository root (`/data/OwnCloud/DevProjects/wconditions/Makefile.md`).

 It explains **how to use the main Makefile**, what each target does, the configuration logic, environment handling, and versioning principles.